AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     ![The Live Metrics Stream page is displayed.](media/app-insights-live-metrics-stream.png "Live Metrics Stream")

     At the top of the page, you will see a server count.
 This shows how many instances of the Function Apps there are, and one server is allocated to the Web App.
 As the Function App server instances exceed computational, memory, or request duration thresholds, and as the IoT Hub and Change Feed queues grow and age, new instances are automatically allocated to scale out the Function Apps.
 You can view the server list at the bottom of the page.
 On the right-hand side, you will see sample telemetry, including messages sent to the logger within the functions.
-Here we highlighted a message stating that the Cosmos DB Processing function is sending 100 Cosmos DB records to Event Hubs.
+Here we highlighted a message stating that the Azure Cosmos DB Processing function is sending 100 Azure Cosmos DB records to Event Hubs.

     While observing the live stream, you may notice many dependency call failures (404).
 These can be safely ignored.
-They are caused by the Azure Storage binding used in the **ColdStorage** function within the Cosmos DB Processing Function App.
+They are caused by the Azure Storage binding used in the **ColdStorage** function within the Azure Cosmos DB Processing Function App.
 This binding checks if the file exists before writing to the specified container.
 Since we are writing new files, you will see a `404` message for every file that is written since it does not exist.
 Currently, the binding engine does not know the difference between "good" 404 messages such as these, and "bad" ones.

-## Section 6: Observe data using Cosmos DB Data Explorer and Web App
+## Section 6: Observe data using the Azure Cosmos DB Data Explorer and Web App

-The Cosmos DB Data Explorer is a web-based interface that allows you to view and manage the data stored in Cosmos DB.
+The Azure Cosmos DB Data Explorer is a web-based interface that allows you to view and manage the data stored in Azure Cosmos DB.
 Alternately, you can use the [Azure Cosmos DB explorer](https://docs.microsoft.com/azure/cosmos-db/data-explorer) stand-alone interface to perform the same tasks.

-### Task 1: View data in Cosmos DB Data Explorer
+### Task 1: View data in Azure Cosmos DB Data Explorer

-1. In the Azure portal (<https://portal.azure.com>), open the Cosmos DB instance within your **cosmos-db-iot** resource group.
+1. In the Azure portal (<https://portal.azure.com>), open the Azure Cosmos DB instance within your **cosmos-db-iot** resource group.

 2. Select **Data Explorer** in the left-hand menu.